 Our Pick-your-own Apples System

-We now have well over 60 varieties of apples, including many rare ones!
+We now have over 80 varieties of apples, including many rare ones!
 More on the way as trees mature.

 THIS IS HOW IT WORKS: